tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 title: Intro to Linux
 <!-- insert-file headers.md -->

+## Introduction to Linux

+## What is Linux?

+- Powerful, free operating system (O/S or OS) that can be used in place of Windows or Mac

+- Usually packaged with thousands of free software packages to suit nearly every interest

+- Note there are other free OSs

+## Why use Linux?

+- Command-line-interface (CLI) that permits complex pipeline tasks and GUI-less programming

+- All aspects of the system are accessible to the user, including the source code

+## Who uses Linux

+- Cloud service providers

+- Data warehouses

+- Web servers

+- High Performance Computing (HPC) facilities

+- Especially valuable as a modern slide-rule or calculator for scientists, mathematicians, engineers, and analytical professionals in all fields

+## Some terminology

+- OS (or O/S): Operating System (the executive program and all its suppporting programs)

+- FOSS: Free and Open Source Software

+- GNU: Gnu's Not Unix, a brand of the Free Software Foundation

+- Linux: the name of the kernel (executive program) developed by Linus Torvald

+- distro: a GNU/Linux distribution

+- GUI: Graphical User Interface

+- CLI: Command Line Interface

+## GNU/Linux distributions (distros)

+- A distro is a collection of

+  -- a Linux kernel (the executive program)

+  -- hundreds of small utility CLI programs

+  -- a subset of the thousands of free aplication programs ("apps")

+## Which distro is for you?

+- Hunreds are available

+- distrowatch.org can help you decide

+- one of the most popular is Ubuntu

+- distros divided into groups by their package management systems

+  -- Debian apt

+  -- Fedora rpm

+  -- others...

+## Testing Linux distros (distributions)

+Several methods

+- VirtualBox

+- Live CD/DVD

+- Bootable USB drive

+- Spare computer (native install; dual or single boot)

 ## Windows Programs (Apps)

 - Free and Open Source Software (FOSS) for Windows